 - Use a good profile photo that guest can recognize you.
 Mention if you live on site, and if not, how far away is someone who could assist.
 Guest will most likely read your profile as well as they read other guest reviews.
 It is not important if you are a local national or a foreigner living in the country as long as you know your city and what is happening around.

-- Answer promptly and professionally to make your guest feel taken good care of and looking forward to their stay.
+- If the host answer promptly and professionally your guest will feel taken good care of and looking forward to their stay.

-- Upload photos from the neighborhood, including nearby restaurants and supermarket, indicating how far they are away when walking.
+- Upload photos from the neighborhood, including nearby restaurants and supermarket, indicating how far they are away when walking to avoid surprises.

 - Add to your guest folder, or hand to the guest directly a small map of your area and mark the places where you can find food like a bakery, super market, coffee or noodle shop - and other useful things like a bike rental, bus stop etc., especially when you cannot show the guest around or do not live on site.